A Message from Patricia Corcoran

 Mount Hope, a municipally-owned cemetery, is an invaluable resource, and we want our local citizens and visitors as well to appreciate the history of our community and celebrate the contributions that the residents of Mount Hope have made to our nation's history.
 Our you tube channel features “Mount Hope Moments" -- digital vignettes based on research into Mount Hope's rich cultural history.
 Our “Mourning in the Mourning” presentations provide a forum for our members to present their research to a national audience.
 Our quarterly magazine, the Epitaph, shares Mount Hope stories and events.

-Mount Hope Cemetery belongs to each of us!
+Mount Hope Cemetery belongs to us all!

 Partnering with the City of Rochester